On the Nielsen-Thomsen sequence: The Rotation map of *-homomorphisms

-$\bullet$\,\,\textbf{Comparison of *-homomorphisms at the level of the $\overline{\K}_1$-group.} The category of abelian groups can be equipped with the discrete topology, which induces the trivial metric $d_{\mathrm{triv}}$ on the set of morphisms.
+The category of abelian groups can be equipped with the discrete topology, which induces the trivial metric $d_{\mathrm{triv}}$ on the set of morphisms.
 While this metric is the finest possible (as it arises from the discrete topology), it is also somewhat \textquoteleft pathological\textquoteright, in the sense that it only distinguishes whether two group morphisms are the same or different.
 In what follows, we exploit the matrix representations in Nielsen-Thomsen bases to define a more informative, and thus more useful, metric $\mathfrak{d}$ that compares *-homomorphisms at the level of their $\overline{\K}_1$-groups.
+For the rest of the section, we consider the following setting.